Mezin24/Omnifood/README.md

 # Omnifood
-Landing page for meal delivery restaurant.
+Landing page for a meal delivery restaurant.